virgili0/Virgilio/README.md

 - [Example 3](https://www.geeksforgeeks.org/linear-regression-python-implementation/)

 ### Classification
-Classification is one of the most important ML tasks, and want to predict an outcome classifying it among differente possibilities.
-For example, given handwritten numbers, classify them with the lowest error possible.
+Classification is one of the most important ML tasks, and it consists of predicting **an outcome given an input**, classifying it among differente possibilities.
+For example, given handwritten numbers, guess what the number is, with the lowest error rate possible.
 The simplest case is binary classification (Yes or No, Survived or Not Survived), have a look [here](https://machinelearningmastery.com/make-predictions-scikit-learn/).
 Check [here](https://towardsdatascience.com/building-a-logistic-regression-in-python-301d27367c24) a brief explanation of the theory of logistic regression algorithm for classification, and check [here](https://www.youtube.com/watch?v=VCJdg7YBbAQ) for a deeper comprehension (using the Titanic dataset).
 You can use a lot of different ML models to classify things, even neural networks!
 For now, just take a look [here](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html), where you see an example of comparison among different models accuracy and recall.